 Lui says the amount of sun you get on your face and hands a few times a week is usually enough to produce the vitamin D you need.
 “If you really want that extra dose of Vitamin D, it’s better to get it from your food, or in tablet or drop form,” he says.

-Heard says kids should wear minimum SPF 30, and the bottle should indicate UVA and UVB protection (look for the words “broad spectrum”).
+Heard says kids should wear a minimum of SPF 30, and the bottle should indicate UVA and UVB protection (look for the words “broad spectrum”).
 Not sure where to start?
 Check these EWG-approved sunscreens for kids.

 As for whether we should be buying organic, chemical-free, scent-free products designed specifically for children, Lui, for one, believes it’s not necessary.
 That’s because all sunscreen sold in Canada is highly regulated by Health Canada, and is tested and reviewed, meaning that it is all safe enough to use on kids.